TTWNO/tait.tech/isaif.md

 opportunity to go through the power process in a normal way.
 We don’t mean to say that modern society is the only one in which the power process has been disrupted.
 Probably most if not all civilized societies have interfered with the power process to a greater or lesser extent.
 But in modern industrial society the problem has become particularly acute.
-Leftism, at least in its recent (mid- to late-20th century) form, is in part a symptom of deprivation with respect to the power process.
+Leftism, at least in its recent (mid-to-late 20th century) form, is in part a symptom of deprivation with respect to the power process.

-Disruption of the Power Process in Modern Society
 </p>

+<h2 id="disruption-of-the-power-process-in-modern-society">Disruption of the Power Process in Modern Society</h2>

 <p id="59">59.
 We divide human drives into three groups: (1) those drives that can be satisfied with minimal effort; (2) those that can be
 satisfied but only at the cost of serious effort; (3) those that cannot be adequately satisfied no matter how much effort one